KBSBAUDRICE/image_manager/README.md

 # Image Manager

 Image Manager is a Krita plugin to browse images,
-This plugin use Imagine Board as a starting point, if you don't know Imagine Board i recommand you to read the wiki https://github.com/EyeOdin/imagine_board/wiki
+This plugin use Imagine Board as a starting point, if you don't know Imagine Board i recommend you to read the wiki https://github.com/EyeOdin/imagine_board/wiki

 # Features